Allied Team Training for Parkinson’s™ (ATTP)

 The recommended audience includes nurses, nurse practitioners, occupational therapists, physician’s assistants, physical therapists, speech language pathologists, social workers, and physicians.
 The course will be targeted to a North American audience with particular focus on the United States and Canada.

 Learning objectives apply to all professions in the target audience:

 - Participate effectively as an interdisciplinary or inter-professional team member

 - Identify challenges associated with Parkinson’s disease and side effects of the medication

-- Support a person with Parkinson’s disease and the person's care partners in self-management
+- Discuss how to support a person with Parkinson’s disease and the person's care partners in self-management

 - List key characteristics of early, middle and late stage Parkinson’s disease